vanessanaja/vanessa-naja-fresh-eats/README.md

 This is an assignment from Codetalk.

-We were asked to build a site for a fictional client with the following guidelines:
+We were asked to build a site for a fictional client.

+I used Webpack with Scss for this project.

+I did complete the bonus tasks as well.

+Guidelines:

 fresh-eats
 Assignment: Design and code a one-page client website Client: Fresh Eats